soksay/buyTokenOnDex/README.md

 ## How to set up your python environment ?

-1) Create a python virtual environment
-2) Clone this github repository on your environment : git clone git@github.com:soksay/buyTokenOnDex.git
-3) The terminal will ask you a passphrase, i'll give it to you in private message
-4) Change working directory : cd buyTokenOnDex
+1) Download the repository
-5) Install requirements : pip install -r requirements.txt
+2) Install requirements : pip install -r requirements.txt
-6) Change the variables "private" and "sender_address" in the file config.py with the wallet you want to use (you can use a different wallet if you feel like it )
+3) Change the variables "private" and "sender_address" in the file config.py with the wallet you want to use (you can use a different wallet if you feel like it )
-7) Type this to run the script : python buyTokenOnDex.py